-\reduceparagraphinterval We formulate the appliance as a state machine \cite{brand1983communicating} with tasks specified as a subset of goal states: $\mathcal{M}=\langle \states, \acts, \trans, \gstates \rangle$.
-Each state $s$ in $\states$ comprises a list of variables for the appliance (e.g., \texttt{on} or \texttt{off}, \texttt{time}, \texttt{laundry program}, \texttt{temperature}).
 For action space $\acts$, we empirically find that most actions of operating a home appliance can be categorized into two classes: $\actgo$ and $\actnb$.
 Any action in $\actgo$ will directly \textit{go} to a pre-defined, specific state (e.g., ``Menu" to enter menu mode), if the current state is in a specific subset of $S$ (e.g. power on, child lock disabled).
 Any action in $\actnb$ (e.g., ``+" and ``-") will turn the state of a variable to a neighborhood value, subject to the current state.
 Accordingly, we have a deterministic transition model for each type $s'=\trans(s,a)$, where $\trans\in \{\transgo, \transnb\}$.
 Given the above formulation, we aim to find a shortest sequence of actions $\textbf{a}^*=(a_1^*, a_2^*, ..., a_T^*)$ to achieve an arbitrary goal state in $\gstates$, a subset of $\states$.

 \reduceparagraphinterval However, in practice, we cannot have access to the underlying true model $\mathcal{M}$.
 Instead, we construct an approximated one $\overline{\mathcal{M}}=\langle \astates, \aacts, \atrans, \agstates \rangle$ from the manual, upon which we generate the operation policy for the appliance.
-To construct $\overline{\mathcal{M}}$, we assume that robots can observe the home appliances visually, and have the corresponding manuals in raw text.
+To construct $\overline{\mathcal{M}}$, we assume that robots can observe the home appliances visually and have the corresponding manuals in raw text.
 We assume that the users will interact with robots in natural languages to specify tasks, which defines $\agstates$ given $\astates$.
 We posit that LVLMs can read raw textual information in the manual and build a partially correct appliance model $\overline{\mathcal{M}}$ accordingly, by proper design.

 \reduceparagraphinterval We propose a system, \myalg, for natural language control of household appliances by combining user manuals and visual input.
 As shown in Figure~\ref{fig:model_pipeline}, the system (1) constructs a symbolic model from manuals (Sec.~\ref{sec:model_construct}), (2) grounds symbolic actions to visual control elements (Sec.~\ref{sec:action-grounding}), (3) models transitions as macro actions (Sec.~\ref{sec:macro-action}), and (4) executes tasks with closed-loop updates based on real-time feedback (Sec.~\ref{sec:online-update}) to address errors of model construction.